NexPlayer/Android-SDK/getting-started.md

 ## Supported Subtitles, Timed Text, and Closed Captions

-> **Warning** In content where both CEA 608/708 closed captions and WebVTT text tracks exist, NexPlayer™ will automatically display the WebVTT text cues but this can be changed by setting the NexProperty.
+> **Warning** In content where both CEA 608/708 closed captions and WebVTT text tracks exist, NexPlayer will automatically display the WebVTT text cues but this can be changed by setting the NexProperty.
 ENABLE\_WEBVTT to 0 with setProperty.

-The NexPlayer™ supports a variety of subtitle formats including:
+The NexPlayer supports a variety of subtitle formats including:

 1. Local subtitle files (.srt/.smi/.sub)
 2. 3GPP and CFF (TTML) timed text